Own a well-known, high-net acupuncture practice in Salem, Oregon

 - Work more hours.
-The current owner works about 4 ½ days per week, leaving room to work more hours in the clinic, including weekends.
-Working more hours would certainly increase revenue.
+The current owner works 3 short days per week, leaving room to work more hours in the clinic, including weekends.
+Working more hours could certainly increase revenue.
 Currently Michael doesn't work longer than a 6-hour shift on any given day.

 - Add additional practitioners.
 In addition to or in lieu of working more hours, the practice could easily support at least one more provider during the times when treatment rooms are unoccupied.

 - Sublease space.
 Given that the office is not always in use, leasing space to allied practitioners when available could be a consistent source of passive income.